top of page

 You can get your Medicare Part D coverage from either of these types of plans:

-• A Medicare Advantage prescription drug plan, covers both medical services and prescription drugs.
+• A Medicare Advantage prescription drug plan covers both medical services and prescription drugs.
 You may find a Medicare Advantage plan particularly attractive if you prefer to receive all your Medicare benefits from one plan, like a health maintenance organization (HMO) or a preferred provider organization (PPO).
-Not every Medicare Advantage plan includes prescription drug coverage, so make sure the plan has this coverage before you sign up.
+Not every Medicare Advantage plan includes prescription drug coverage, so make sure the plan includes it before you enroll.

 • A stand-alone Medicare Part D prescription drug plan, which provides only prescription drug coverage.
 This kind of plan can work alongside your Medicare Part A and/or Part B coverage.